How do you execute a successful rebranding campaign? What should you expect during the process? How will everything turn out in the end?

 4. Establish Your Visual Identity

-This is the part of the branding strategy where you create the visual elements to convey your brand’s message.
+This is part of the branding strategy, where you create the visual elements to convey your brand’s message.
 Consider your brand name, tagline, logo, colors, stationary, business cards, etc. Brand style guidelines provide a set of parameters for ensuring your brand is consistently portrayed in all your marketing materials.

-These elements are often confused with a brand.
+These elements often need clarification with a brand.
 However, branding isn’t about the name of your firm or its logo; it’s about your reputation and visibility.
 The visual identity is your brand’s visual shorthand.

 5. Grow Your Online Presence

 Nowadays, your website is the most crucial tool for communicating with customers and developing your business.
 Using it, you can convey a compelling message to your target audience.
-Prospective clients and employees will go there first to find out more about your company.
-You can reach agencies interested in your project through an effective website request for proposals.
+Prospective clients and employees will go there first to learn more about your company.
+You can reach agencies interested in your project through an effective website proposal request.

 Your website will inevitably play a role in any rebranding strategy.
-Essentially, websites are built around your messaging architecture.
+Websites are built around your messaging architecture.
 This is your complete online presence and other channels you may use (such as social media).

 6. Stick To The Plan

 To strengthen your new brand, you must develop (and stick to) a promotion strategy.
-Firstly, your employees must embrace your new brand.
+Firstly, your employees must embrace your unique brand.
 In the end, they are your most important brand ambassadors.

 Additionally, you should communicate your firm’s reputation and expertise, not just try to get its name in front of as many eyeballs as possible.